Odyno/simple-vertical-timeline/README.md

 ### Integrated WordPress plugin installer method

 * Go to Plugins > Add New.
-* Under Search, type in ’Simple Vertical Timeline’.
+* Under Search, type in `Simple Vertical Timeline`.
 * Click Install Now to install the WordPress Plugin.
 * A popup window will ask you to confirm your wish to install the Plugin.
 * If this is the first time you've installed a WordPress Plugin, enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.